selimrbd/py-obsidianmd/Readme.md

 [BSD 3](LICENSE.txt)

 ## Contributing
-Contributions are more than welcome.
+Contributions are welcome !
 Different ways you can contribute:
 - **Write an issue**: report a bug, suggest an enhancement, ...
 - **Submit a pull request** to solve an open issue